feitgemel/Python-Code-Cool-Stuff/How to make photos look like paintings/README.md

 Discover how to convert photo into painting using image to painting AI.
 Turn your photo into painting with photo to painting AI technology.

-Why GFPGAN?
-GFPGAN leverages pretrained face GANs like StyleGAN2, providing a sophisticated solution for blind face restoration.
-Whether you're a beginner or an experienced Python enthusiast, this tutorial is tailored for everyone.

 <br/><br/>